ivandiliso/refactor-negative-sampler/README.md

 #### negative_evaluation.py

-Example code on how to compute the negative sampler statistic for a specific dataset
+Example code on how to compute the negative sampler statistic for a specific dataset.
+This file also contains use examples of Dynamic Sampling using a TransE pretained model on YAGO4-20, it provides pre-written prediciton function that work with the provided model.